 1. Prolactin takes over:

 - After delivery, there is a drop of the hormones in the body since the uterus shrinks and the placenta is removed.
 Then, the hormone prolactin, which is produced by the pituitary gland inside the brain, takes over the milk production (5) (6).

-- Breast milk is fundamentally water, proteins, sugars, micronutrients, and antibodies.
+- Breast milk composition is fundamentally water, proteins, fatty acids, sugars, lactose, micronutrients, and antibodies.
 Prolactin stimulates the milk lobules to source these building blocks of milk from blood vessels.
 Once the milk lobes obtain these building blocks, they combine it all through a complex biochemical process to create milk.
 Prolactin ensures that both the breasts produce milk.

 - The effects of prolactin kick in about three to five days after the birth of the baby.
 By this time, your baby would have drunk all the colostrum, and prolactin would have stimulated the milk lobules to produce a fresh batch of milk.